strangerjesus/home/_posts/2018-06-18-this-is-the-one.md

 ---
 layout: page

-title: Episode 3&#58; He's Out of His Mind
+title: Episode 3&#58; This Is The One.
+This Is The One&quest;
 image:
 img-title: